vacary/docker/docs/source/jupyter.rst

 Basic two and three-dimensional plotting are available from within the Jupyter notebook.

-You can see an example of what's possible check out :download:`this notebook
+To see an example of what's possible check out :download:`this notebook
 <jupyter-fenics-plotting-example.html>`.

 .. note:: Safari and Firefox are currently recommended for 3D plotting.
 Chrome